 Each Sunday the popular Point Lookout Markets are held at the community hall and are a great place to browse local arts and crafts pick up some fantastic local products, have a coffee or freshly squeezed juice and purchase homemade jams or organic honey.

-Straddie’s beaches are crystal clear and the island is blessed with wonderful weather all year round meaning no matter when you visit you can still swim!
+The beaches on North Stradbroke Island are crystal clear and the island is blessed with wonderful weather all year round meaning no matter when you visit you can still swim!
 Just make sure you choose patrolled beaches when swimming in the sea.

 Scuba Diving & Snorkelling